Sarah Winnemucca

-Winnemucca published Life Among the Piutes: Their Wrongs and Claims (1883), a book that is both a memoir and a history of her people during their first 40 years of contact with European Americans.
-It is considered the "first known autobiography written by a Native American woman."
-Anthropologist Omer Stewart described it as "one of the first and one of the most enduring ethnohistorical books written by an American Indian," frequently cited by scholars.
+Winnemucca published Life Among the Piutes: Their Wrongs and Claims (1883), which is both a memoir and a history of her people during their first 40 years of contact with European Americans.
+It is considered the "first known autobiography written by a Native American woman".
+Anthropologist Omer Stewart described it as "one of the first and one of the most enduring ethnohistorical books written by an American Indian", frequently cited by scholars.
 Following the publication of the book, Winnemucca toured the Eastern United States, giving lectures about her people in New England, Pennsylvania, and Washington, D.C.
 She returned to the West, founding a private school for Native American children in Lovelock, Nevada.

 Since the late 20th century, scholars have paid renewed attention to Winnemucca for her accomplishments.
 In 1993, she was inducted posthumously into the Nevada Writers Hall of Fame.
 In 2005, the state of Nevada contributed a statue of her by sculptor Benjamin Victor to the National Statuary Hall Collection in the U.S. Capitol.

 Winnemucca's legacy has been controversial.
-Some biographers have wished to remember her primarily for her activism and social work to better the conditions for her people, while others have criticized her for her tendency to exaggerate her social status among the Paiute.
-Among the Paiute, her assistance to the U.S. military at a time when they were at war with the Paiute has been criticized, as has her advocacy for assimilation of Natives to Anglo-American culture.
-Still, Paiute have also recognized her social work and activism for Indigenous rights.
+She was praised for her activism and social work to better living conditions for her people.
+However, she was critizized for a tendency to exaggerate her social status among the Paiute when speaking to outsiders.
+Among the Paiute, her assistance to the U.S. military at a time when they were at war with the Paiute was divisive, as was her advocacy for assimilation of Natives to Anglo-American culture.